JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compilation.rst

    * :file:`make`, command that compiles the code

-   * :file:`make installmaster`, command that links the compiled executables in the exe directory (cf List of compiled executables).
+   * :file:`make installmaster`, command that links the compiled executables in the exe directory (cf :ref:`List of compiled executables <executables_and_namelists>`).
 Need to be done only one time by "version".

 .. note::